Last Updated on

 Whenever you are in doubt and nothing else works, seek a board certified lactation consultant for help with breastfeeding your baby.
 Lactation consultants are so incredibly helpful and can provide instant feedback after hearing what problems you may be dealing with.
 The one that I recommend is Milkology which was created by Stacy Stewart.

-Stacy a is certified lactation educator and mom of 3.
+Stacy is a certified lactation educator and mom of 3.
 Through her journey as a lactation consultant, she has helped thousands of breastfeeding moms to empower themselves and reach their goals.

-Medicine to Increase Breast Milk
+Medicine to Increase Breast Milk Supply

 Okay, although taking medication is definitely not what worked for me, I do feel that I need to talk about my experience with it to help other breastfeeding moms.

 When I had decided to try a prescription medication to help get my breast milk increase, I had not breastfed my daughter in weeks.
 I felt so disconnected from her and wanted to give breastfeeding another try.
-But when I realized that I could take a prescription medicine, I was all for giving it a chance.
+But when I realized that I could take prescription medicine, I was all for giving it a chance.

 However the morning after taking my very first dose of the prescription, I felt a little weird.
 I couldn’t explain what I was feeling other than that, so my husband decided to take me to the Emergency Room.
 But on the way there I kept feeling like my lips were going numb and my jaw kept slightly moving over to the other side of my mouth.
 It was so crazy that I couldn’t believe it.

-I had an Allergic Reaction to a Prescription for Increasing Breast Milk
+I had an Allergic Reaction to a Prescription for Increasing Breast Milk Supply

 When we finally got to the hospital, my jaw had fully been spasming to one side of my mouth and it was horribly painful.
 As it continued to get worse and I was taken back, I felt couldn’t keep from biting myself.
 It was as if my mouth had a mind of its own and it was some of the worst pain I have ever felt.